PrEP

 Pre-exposure prophylaxis (PrEP) is the use of antiretroviral drugs by people who do not have HIV to prevent HIV.
 Studies have shown that oral PrEP significantly reduces the likelihood of acquiring HIV and, following the World Health Organization (WHO) guidelines, should be offered to those at substantial risk of HIV infection.

-Per WHO recommendation, PrEP should be provided as part of a package of comprehensive prevention services that includes condom promotion, voluntary medical male circumcision, and structural interventions, aimed at influencing social, political, or economic environments, to reduce vulnerability to HIV infection.
-As a core component in this prevention package, oral PrEP (and new PrEP products as available) are vital interventions to prevent HIV.
+According to the WHO recommendation, PrEP should be provided as part of a package of comprehensive prevention services that include condom promotion and voluntary medical male circumcision, as well as structural interventions, aimed at influencing social, political, or economic environments to reduce vulnerability to HIV infection.
+As a core component in this prevention package, oral PrEP (and new PrEP products as they become available) are vital interventions to prevent HIV.

-HIV biomedical prevention research continues to evolve and innovate to support the development, introduction, and implementation of new forms of PrEP.
+HIV biomedical prevention research continues to evolve to support the development, introduction, and implementation of new forms of PrEP.
 For example, in July 2021, the WHO recommended the dapivirine vaginal ring (DPV-VR), and in July 2022, the long-acting injectable cabotegravir (CAB-LA) as additional HIV prevention options for people at substantial risk of HIV infection.
-Steps are already underway to plan for introduction and access for these new prevention modalities that have been developed while also looking forward to the incorporation of other products.
-These additional biomedical prevention products will provide a wider range of choices that can be tailored to client needs, ultimately resulting in further reduction of new HIV infections through expanded access to HIV prevention options.
+Additional new products are currently in development.
+Steps are already underway to introduce new prevention modalities that have been developed.
+These additional biomedical prevention products provide a wider range of options that can be tailored to client needs, resulting in the reduction of new HIV infections.

 • Technical assistance for program design, implementation, and monitoring and evaluation.